ggventurini/python-deltasigma/README.md

  # aptitude install python-numpy python-scipy python-matplotlib
 ```

 Refer to your system documentation for more information.

 On Windows, I hear good things about
 [Enthought Canopy](https://www.enthought.com/store/), a Python distribution
 that carries both free and commercial versions.
 I do not run Windows, so I
 can't really provide more info (sorry), except that people manage to have
 a working setup.

+*Mac OS X* is also supported by [Enthought Canopy](https://www.enthought.com/store/), which again provides the easiest and fastest solution to have a scientific Python stack up and running.

 More information can be found on the
 [scipy install page](http://www.scipy.org/install.html) and on the